This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Watch a Lucha Libre show

-Lucha Libre is one of the most entertaining shows I have been to, period!
+Lucha Libre in Mexico City is one of the most entertaining shows I have been to, period!
 Regardless of the fact that this is a real authentic Mexican experience, it’s so much fun you really shouldn’t miss it!

 Essentially, it’s a Mexican style of wrestling that’s more of a show than an actual fight.
 It’s very comparable to WWE wrestling but with a Mexican twist.

 The shows are loud and the atmosphere is really awesome.
 It’s definitely one of the best things to do in Mexico City!

-In Mexico City, Lucha Libre is best enjoyed on an organized tour.
+In Mexico City, Lucha Libre is best enjoyed on one of the organized tours in Mexico City.
 The main reason is that the stadiums are not in the safest areas of Mexico City and the wrestling finishes just as the sun goes down.

 We did this Lucha Libre tour and from start to finish the tour was really good.
-It included a mezcal tasting before the match as well as an informative guide (who was himself a Luch Libre wrestler back in the day!)
+It included a mezcal tasting before the match as well as an informative guide (who was himself a Lucha Libre wrestler back in the day!)
 On the tour we also got our own Lucha Libra mask to take home with us!

 Overall, this is a must-do in Mexico City and you shouldn’t leave the city without a little Lucha Libre!

 2. Go on a food tour

 I love food, and Mexico is one of my favorite places in the world for it!
 After every visit, it really doesn’t take long to miss the fantastic cuisine that’s popular worldwide!
 Although I can get my Mexican cuisine fix in other countries, it’s just not the same!

 So, while I’m in Mexico, I eat until I can’t anymore!
 One of the best ways to find the most amazing places to eat in Mexico City is on a Mexico City food tour!